Are Fermented Foods the Key to Happiness?

 An imbalanced gut also leads to depression, and this has particular relevance to me.

-I went on to tell her about my history with antidepressants and depression (I took Prozac for almost 11 years and struggled with serious bouts of depression after going off of the drug in 2001), and she informed me that 90% of our serotonin is produced in the gut.
+I took antidepressants for almost 11 years and struggled with serious bouts of depression after going off of the drug in 2001.

-So, if we want to produce high amounts of serotonin, one of the key neurotransmitters responsible for happiness, we must have plenty of beneficial bacteria.
+Given that 90% of our serotonin — one of the key neurotransmitters responsible for happiness — is produced in the gut, we must have plenty of beneficial bacteria.